KadenCiesielski/webdevg3/readme.txt

     - Still links address to find us page with number linked and links to socials (facebook, instagram, twitter) + reviews (google reviews + yelp)
     - Used social links from orginal website

+Jacob:
+-About Page
+I made the page look much more visually appealing instead of just plain text I added a picture from online of the store
+Used custom w3 fonts for the titles
+Used w3.css for the colors, rows, padding etc.
+Hamburger Menu
+-Find Us
+I made the page look visually appealing and less basic I used w3 icons for the contact side
+I used w3 padding to put on top of the white background I made the text area only have vertically adjustment so you can move the text area outside of the padding I added a get directions button that sends the user to google maps Hamburger Menu
+-Apply For a Job Page
+Made the applying section look more modern
+Used black padding on a white background to look visually appealing Added the store logo to the employment application used vertical text areas like in find us custom w3 fonts
+Used many w3.css styles in my code
+Hamburger Menu

 Project split:
 Kaden: Home, Gallery